 Prevention of exposure to leishmanial infection relies on reservoir host control in areas with zoonotic transmission and vector control activities, such as indoor residual spraying and/or use of insecticide-treated bed nets.
 The best way for travelers to leishmaniasis-endemic areas to prevent infection is to protect themselves from sand fly bites.
 Personal protective measures include minimizing nocturnal outdoor activities, wearing protective clothing, and applying insect repellent to exposed skin.

-Measures to decrease transmission of infectious agents in injection-drug users, such as the use of needle exchange programs, are appropriate.
+Measures to decrease transmission of infectious agents, including Leishmania parasites, in injection-drug users, such as the use of clean needles and injection works from syringe (needle) exchange programs, are appropriate.